bandizsolt/romanian-counties-and-locations/README.md

-# Romanian counties and locations (with diacritics, improved version)
+# Romanian counties and locations (with diacritics, improved)
 All counties and locations

 updated: 04-01-2018